briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 Pride overcame Paul’s fear.
 ‘You dare suggest a duke’s son is an animal?’ he demanded.
 ‘Let us say I suggest you may be human,’ she said.
 ‘Steady!
 I warn you not to try jerking away.
 I am old, but my hand can drive this needle into your neck before you escape me.’
 ‘Who are you?’ he whispered.
 ‘How did you trick my mother into leaving me alone with you?
 Are you from the Harkonnens?’
 ‘The Harkonnens?
-Bless us, no! , be silent.’
+Bless us, no!
+Now, be silent.’
 A dry finger touched his neck and he stilled the involuntary urge to leap away.
 ‘Good,’ she said.
-‘You pass the first test. , here’s the way of the rest of it: If you withdraw your hand from the box you die.
+‘You pass the first test.
+Now, here’s the way of the rest of it: If you withdraw your hand from the box you die.
 This is the only rule.
 Keep your hand in the box and live.
 Withdraw it and die.’

 > Those storms build up across six or seven thousand kilometers of flatlands, feed on anything that can give them a push – coriolis force, other storms, anything that has an ounce of energy in it.
 They can blow up to seven hundred kilometers an hour, loaded with everything loose that’s in their way – sand, dust, everything.
 They can eat flesh off bones and etch the bones to slivers.’